b.a. forma

 Embodied through revision.

-Governing documents are revised when the work and the research demand it.
-Experience informs the positions.
+Governing documents are revised when experience and research demand it.